 Executed in 1966, this work will be included in the catalogue raisonné being prepared by the Roy Lichtenstein Foundation.

 The fully sculptural Standing Explosion is the third and final capitulation of the "explosion" theme.
-In creating this piece, Lichtenstein was making tangible what he had previously extracted as an indexical reference to reality.
-By bringing to life what he had originally wished to highlight as artificial, Lichtenstein was doubling back and commenting on his own formal development.
-In retrospect, the self-referential gesture of Standing Explosion is a powerful summation to one of the most thought provoking formal explorations of Lichtenstein's career.
+In creating this piece, Lichtenstein was returning to the real world what he had previously extracted as an indexical reference to reality.
+Further, by bringing to life what he had originally wished to highlight as artificial, Lichtenstein was doubling back and commenting on his own formal development.
+In retrospect, the self-referential gesture of Standing Explosion is a graceful end-point to one of the most thought-provoking formal explorations of Lichtenstein's career.